CEMeNT-PSAAP/MCDC/docs/paper.md

 On GPUs, `MC/DC` will use the `harmonize` asynchronous GPU scheduler to increase performance [@brax2023].
 `harmonize` works by batching jobs during execution such that similar operations get executed simultaneously, reducing the divergence between parallel threads running on the GPU.

-We will continue to explore novel methods for dynamic neutron transport and will keep pushing to make `MC/DC` not only a proven platform for rapidly exploring neutron-transport methods, but also a fully fledged simulation code for academic and industrial use.
+We will continue to explore novel methods for dynamic neutron transport and will keep pushing to make `MC/DC` not only a proven platform for rapidly exploring neutron-transport methods, but also a fully-fledged simulation code for academic and industrial use.

 # Acknowledgements